nnichols/nnichols.github.io/_posts/dnd/krug/2019-06-21-a-simple-job.markdown

 Even from their great distance, they see masses gathering to mourn the passing of their ancient protector.
 As their eyes focus, they see an eruption of orange light as several _Fireballs_ erupt in the crowd.
 Seeing the threat, the adventurers leap to their feet and begin sprinting towards the capital.
-After running for nearly two miles, they run headlong into three suspicious individuals headed their way: two woodsmen and a strange, cloaked figure.
+After running for nearly two miles, they run headlong into three suspicious individuals headed their way: two woodsmen and a strange, cloaked figure with a mask made of pearl.
 The party orders them to halt, and fighting shortly erupts.

 Krug and Jack charge forward towards the cloaked figure, who responds with a _Shocking Grasp_.